kaspermunch/PopulationGenomicsCourse/Projects/README.md

 ## Investigate the following

-A. Use Relate on all the individuals and visualize trees to an impression of the relationship between the populations.
+A. Perform an Fst scan between sets of populations in a sliding window of 100 SNP positions, comparing at least five pairs of populations.
+Identify the Fst outlier regions in each case.

-B. Use Relate on each population seperately to infer positive selection.
+B. Use Relate on all the individuals and visualize trees (using Relate or tskit) to get an impression of the relationship between the populations.
+How does this relate to your Fst retults?

-C. Perform an Fst scan between sets of populations in a sliding window of 100 SNP positions, comparing at least five pairs of populations.
-Identify the Fst outlier regions in each case .
+C. Use Relate on each population seperately to infer positive selection.

-D. Run CLUES or another tree sequence based method for selection inference and compare the results to those obtained using Relate.
+D. Run one or more additional methods for selecion inference.
+If possible this should be  another tree sequence based method such as CLUES.
+Compare the results to those obtained using Relate.

 E. Identify genes potentially under selection and any known function of these genes.
 Consider what may drive recurrent selection in this region.